theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 ![Thonny Website](images/pico/pico-thonny.png)

-<div style=background-color:OrangeRed;>:warning: Make sure you download and install the latest version of Thonny as the Raspberry Pi Pico interpreter is not available on older versions.</div>
+:zap::zap::zap: Make sure you download and install the latest version of Thonny as the Raspberry Pi Pico interpreter is not available on older versions.:zap::zap::zap:

 ### :triangular_flag_on_post:  a walk through the Thonny UI